Skip to content

 The Honest Take: Should You Upgrade From the Ring 4?

-Here is the part the launch headlines skip…the marquee software features, Health Radar, nighttime breathing, GLP-1 insights and live activity, plus access to the opt-in blood pressure study, are rolling out to the Gen 3 and later, not just the Ring 5.
+The launch headline would have you believe the 5 is a significant upgrade with the marquee software features, Health Radar, nighttime breathing, GLP-1 insights and live activity, plus access to the opt-in blood pressure study.
+However, these updates are rolling out to the Gen 3 and later, not just the Ring 5.
 If you already own a Ring 4, you are getting almost everything new for free through a software update.

 Close comparison of the slimmer Oura Ring 5 against the thicker Oura Ring 4